corda/corda/docs/source/network-bootstrapper.rst

 The CorDapp JARs will be hashed and scanned for ``Contract`` classes.
 These contract class implementations will become part of the whitelisted contracts in the network parameters (see ``NetworkParameters.whitelistedContractImplementations`` :doc:`network-map`).

-By default the bootstrapper will whitelist all the contracts found in all the CorDapp JARs.
+By default the bootstrapper will whitelist all the contracts found in all the unsiged CorDapp JARs (a JAR file not signed bu jarSinger tool).
 To prevent certain contracts from being whitelisted, add their fully qualified class name in the ``exclude_whitelist.txt``.
 These will instead use the more restrictive ``HashAttachmentConstraint``.
+To add certain contracts to whitelisting, add their fully qualified class name in the ``include_whitelist.txt``.

 For example: